robertjskelton/robertjskelton.github.io/_posts/2021-06-30-lexus-gx470-napa-awning-install.markdown

 Second, I added some [Ironman Quick Release Awning Brackets](https://ironman4x4america.com/awning-quick-release-mounting-brackets/).
 These were on sale for 20% off, plus it will save me some MPG being able to take this on and off quickly.
 To install, I needed to purchase some M8 x 1.25 x 20mm bolts, along with some M-1.25mm nylon locking nuts.
 The 20mm length is VERY IMPORTANT, since the quick release for these brackets is a locking pin.
 The locking pin needs short bolts on your awning in order to fit properly.
 Trust me, I tried 25mm length bolts, which is what the Napa awning came with, and couldn't get the locking pins on at all.
-And the Ironman brakcets ship with M6 head bolts, which are too small for the Napa awning (they will just spin in the channel).
+And the Ironman brackets ship with M6 head bolts, which are too small for the Napa awning (they will just spin in the channel).

 ![napa](/images/napa/22.jpg)
 ![napa](/images/napa/23.jpg)